audriusl/audriusl.github.io/about.md

 - Lecturing Autodesk Autocad

 Also I have passion for IT technologies and how new software could help other industries such as glass facades industry.
-Through this passion I get knowledge and I still mastering this software:
+Through this passion I got knowledge and I still mastering this software:

 - Autodesk Autocad, Revit, Vasari, Dynamo, Inventor
 - Trimble Sketchup